OpenPrinting/openprinting.github.io/_posts/2020-09-11-OpenPrinting News - September 2020.md

 We successfully did our second OpenPrinting microconference!

 There is a [complete recording on YouTube](https://youtu.be/MPGh9FUW4as) (same links as for the live broadcast during the conference).
-But note that this one is created automatically by the video conference system, and edited version will get posted later.
+But note that this one is created automatically by the video conference system, and the edited version will get posted later.

 We talked about the following [topics](https://linuxplumbersconf.org/event/7/sessions/83/#20200828) (links to the slides in PDF format):